margomius/moodle-database-generator/README.md

     * Responsive
 * Easily adjustable colors
 * Optional: [DataTables](https://datatables.net/) for a mobile friendly list view
     * Assign priorities to fields/columns.
-Priority 1 will also be shown on narrow screens while higher priorities will collapse.
+Priority 1 will always be shown on narrow screens while higher priorities will collapse.

 ## Help

 * Set language by choosing "EN" or "DE" on sheet "Settings"
 * Moodle fields must have a unique name (no duplicates)
-* Activate DataTables by selecting "Ja / Yes" on sheet "Settings"
+* Activate DataTables by selecting "Yes / Ja" on sheet "Settings"
-* Datatable priorities: n columns can have priority 1,...,n
+* DataTable priorities: n columns can have priority 1,...,n
     * Not all columns need priorities.
-No priority = will collapse first on narrow screens
+No priority = column will collapse first on narrow screens

 ## Version History